-Communicating with someone who has Alzheimer’s disease or another form of dementia can be exceedingly difficult.
+Communicating with someone who has Alzheimer’s disease or another form of dementia is often challenging.

 Individuals with dementia are sometimes prone to falsely accusing people, including family members and caregivers, of things like theft and abuse.
 This behavior is both hurtful and potentially incriminating.

-“Confabulation can be so powerful,” explains Snow, “that people with dementia have passed lie detector tests while lying because they honestly believe their story to be true.”
+“Confabulation can be so powerful that people with dementia have passed lie detector tests while lying because they honestly believe their story to be true,” explains Snow.

-Say your mother accuses her new in-home caregiver of stealing her purse.
+For example, say your mother accuses her new in-home caregiver of stealing her purse.
 She may level this accusation for any number of different reasons.
-For example, Mom’s purse is missing because she hid it in a “safe place,” but now she cannot remember where she put it.
+Her purse might be missing because she hid it in a “safe place,” but now she cannot remember where she put it.
 However, she saw the professional caregiver pick up her own purse and leave the house with it when her shift was over.
 Your mother’s mind manufactures a story using separate but related pieces of information to help make sense of the fact that she can’t find her pocketbook.

 An appropriate response in this example might be, “I hear that your purse is missing.
 I’m so sorry that that happened.
 Could I look around the house for it one more time?
-I’d hate to find out it just got put somewhere to keep it safe...”
+I’d hate to find out it just got put somewhere for safekeeping...”
 Rather than correcting a dementia patient or refuting their claims, calmly acknowledge the situation and assure them that you’ll do everything you can to remedy it.

 If you do find the missing item, avoid saying the equivalent of “I told you so,” as it may make your loved one defensive and less likely to trust you in the future.
 If you don’t find it immediately, put your loved one’s concerns to rest and promise to follow up with the accused.
-Unless you suspect something has actually been stolen (which, sadly, does happen), this will give you more time to look for the item and discuss the issue with the supposed “thief” during which your loved one may forget about the whole thing.
+Unless you suspect something has actually been stolen (which, sadly, does happen), this will give you more time to look for the item and discuss the issue with the supposed “thief.”
+In the meantime, your loved one may forget about the whole thing.

 So, when your father has a not-so-nice thought about a heavyset woman who walks by while you’re dining at a restaurant, he can’t help but blurt out what he’s thinking: “Boy is she a fatty!
 Hey, sweetheart, lay off the cupcakes!”
 He may also use a few expletives if he has difficulty accessing other words in his vocabulary to articulate this thought that he should know to keep to himself.